Table of Contents

 • If only for recreation, you may decide on a standard e-scooter that can cost between 600$-1000$

-• If used for frequent group rides of long distance or off-road activity, consider a powerful e-scooter with a strong support frame.
+• If used for frequent group rides of long-distance or off-road activity, consider a powerful e-scooter with a strong support frame.
 Expect a cost between 2000-4000$

-Weight of the rider will affect every facet of riding from the top speed of the e-scooter to its ultimate range.
+The weight of the rider will affect every facet of riding from the top speed of the e-scooter to its ultimate range.

 Safety too, is important as a heavy rider on a small wheel is taking a big risk.